Blaizzy/mlx-embeddings/docs/External-Commands.md

   -h, --help                       Show this message.
 ```

 Use the `named_args` method to specify the type and number of named arguments that are expected.
-Pass a symbol to indicate the type of argument expected.
-Pass an array of symbols to indicate that multiple types should be expected.
-Pass an array of strings to specify the specific options that should be expected (see the [`brew analytics`](https://github.com/Homebrew/brew/blob/HEAD/Library/Homebrew/cmd/analytics.rb) command for an example of this).
+Pass either a symbol to indicate the type of argument expected, an array of symbols to indicate that multiple types should be expected, or an array of strings to specify which specific options should be expected (see the [`brew analytics`](https://github.com/Homebrew/brew/blob/HEAD/Library/Homebrew/cmd/analytics.rb) command for an example of this).

 Pass an integer to the `number`, `min`, or `max` parameter of `named_args` to specify the number of named arguments that are expected.
 See the following examples: